Singapore national football team: Stagnation period (2022–2024)

+Resurgence era (2025–present)

 On 24 June 2025, Ogura stepped down as the national team head coach, due to personal reasons.
 His role was temporarily taken over by Gavin Lee on interim basis.

-Return to AFC Asian Cup
+Return to the AFC Asian Cup

 In October 2025, Singapore completed their remaining AFC Asian Cup qualification matches against India, drawing 1–1 at home before securing a 1–2 victory thanks to a double from Song Ui-young in the return fixture at the Jawaharlal Nehru Stadium in Goa.
 On 18 November, Singapore met Hong Kong needing a win to qualify for the 2027 AFC Asian Cup.
 After initially being a goal down, Coach Gavin Lee introduced Ilhan Fandi in the 57th minute.
 Ilhan subsequently set up Shawal Anuar in the 64th minute to equalise as well as scoring from outside the penalty area with his weaker foot four minutes later.
 The match ended in a 1–2 away victory for Singapore at the Kai Tak Sports Park in Kowloon.
 This marked the first time that Singapore had qualified for the AFC Asian Cup through a full qualification campaign on merit and their first appearance at the tournament since 1984.

+On 28 November, the FAS announced interim coach Lee as the new head coach of the Singapore national team.

+On the final fixtures of the qualification match in the group stage, Singapore faced off against Bangladesh in front of 30,105 spectators where Harhys Stewart scored the only goal in the match to secure a 1–0 win.
+Singapore managed to finish the qualifiers being undefeated with 4 wins and 2 draws.

+2026 ASEAN Championship

+Singapore were drawn in Group A against Vietnam, Indonesia, Cambodia, and Timor-Leste in the group stage of the 2026 ASEAN Championship.
+They finished second with 8 points, which see them face Thailand in the semi-final.
+The Lions were eliminated despite beating Thailand 2–1 in the second-leg semi-final at the Rajamangala Stadium in Bangkok.
+This meant Singapore fell 3–4 on aggregate after a 1–3 lost in the first-leg semi-final at the Jalan Besar Stadium.

+2026 FIFA ASEAN Cup

+In September 2026, Singapore played in the inaugural FIFA ASEAN Cup of the 2026 edition.
+Singapore were drawn alongside host Indonesia, Malaysia and Bangladesh in Group A.